hjasaiwal114/blade/rfcs/2021-01-05-typography-scaling.md

 ```

 ### **Base font size**
 After auditing the whole product it came out that we are mostly using `13px` & `14px` as a base font-size on the body text.
 For the internal products, it is better to go with **`14px`** as a base font-size.
 And for small screens (mobile) it is better to go with **`15px`** as a base font-size.
 Because for dashboards the content is pretty dense and we need to maintain a small font-size ratio compared to marketing/landing pages.
-This will help the users to consume more content into a readable format.
-Although, we can still play with spacings so that it doesn't feel much complex.
+This will help the users to consume more content in a readable format.
+Although, we can still play with spacings so that it doesn't feel too complex.

 ### **Line Height**
 Line heights also plays a significant role in the whole typography spectrum.
 If the font-size is smaller the text will be cramped and difficult to read, instead if it is larger the eyes can get lost.
 According to [WCAG](https://www.w3.org/WAI/WCAG21/Understanding/text-spacing.html), the height factor should be between `150% - 200%` of the font-size.
 But instead of blindly copying these values, we should also consider the font-face and platform on which this is getting rendered.
 Therefore, for optimal readability & accessibility aim for about `125% - 160%` height-factor.

-A `height-factor` is the unit which tells you that how many times the font-size should be multiplied by it to get actual `line-height`.
+A `height-factor` is the unit that tells you how many times the font-size should be multiplied by it to get actual `line-height`.

 For example,
 ```